phnx-im/docs/src/spec/queuing_service/queue_encryption.md

 Messages in queues contain metadata such as epochs, group IDs and explicit changes to group states (although all based on pseudonymous identities).
 To protect this metadata against state-leakages, messages in queues are stored encrypted in such a way that only the client owning the queue can decrypt the messages.

-Since state-leakage (i.e. state compromise) is the threat model, the encryption protocol provides forward secrecy and post-compromise security.
+Since state-leakage (i.e. state compromise) is part of the threat model, the encryption protocol provides forward secrecy and post-compromise security.

 ## Key ratcheting